Denazification: Censorship

 While judicial efforts were handed over to German authorities, the US Army continued its efforts to denazify Germany through control of German media.
 The Information Control Division of the US Army had by July 1946 taken control of 37 German newspapers, six radio stations, 314 theaters, 642 cinemas, 101 magazines, 237 book publishers, and 7,384 book dealers and printers.
-Its main mission was democratization but part of the agenda was also the prohibition of any criticism of the Allied occupation forces.
+Its main mission was democratization, but part of the agenda was also the prohibition of any criticism of the Allied occupation forces.
 In addition, on May 13, 1946, the Allied Control Council issued a directive for the confiscation of all media that could contribute to Nazism or militarism.
-As a consequence a list was drawn up of over 30,000 book titles, ranging from school textbooks to poetry, which were then banned.
-All copies of books on the list were confiscated and destroyed; the possession of a book on the list was made a punishable offense.
-All the millions of copies of these books were to be confiscated and destroyed.
+Consequently, a list was drawn up of over 30,000 book titles, ranging from school textbooks to poetry, which were then banned.
+All the millions of copies of these books were to be confiscated and destroyed; the possession of a book on the list was made a punishable offense.
 The representative of the Military Directorate admitted that the order was in principle no different from the Nazi book burnings.

 The censorship in the US zone was regulated by the occupation directive JCS 1067 (valid until July 1947) and in the May 1946 order valid for all zones (rescinded in 1950), Allied Control Authority Order No. 4, "No. 4 – Confiscation of Literature and Material of a Nazi and Militarist Nature".
-All confiscated literature was reduced to pulp instead of burning.
+All confiscated literature was reduced to pulp instead of being burned.
 It was also directed by Directive No. 30, "Liquidation of German Military and Nazi Memorials and Museums".
 An exception was made for tombstones "erected at the places where members of regular formations died on the field of battle".

 Artworks were under the same censorship as other media: "all collections of works of art related or dedicated to the perpetuation of German militarism or Nazism will be closed permanently and taken into custody."
-The directives were very broadly interpreted, leading to the destruction of thousands of paintings and thousands more were shipped to deposits in the US.
+The directives were very broadly interpreted, leading to the destruction of thousands of paintings, and thousands more were shipped to deposits in the US.
 Those confiscated paintings still surviving in US custody include for example a painting "depicting a couple of middle aged women talking in a sunlit street in a small town".
 Artists were also restricted in which new art they were allowed to create; "OMGUS was setting explicit political limits on art and representation".